tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/对象/删除对象/删除单个对象_intl_en.md

 ## Overview

-COS supports deleting one or multiple objects directly.
+Cloud Object Storage（COS）supports deleting one or multiple objects directly.
 To delete one object, you only need to provide its object key and call an API request to delete it.

 ## Directions